aidenonlinux/PS5-Arch/README.md

 # ps5-linux

 **ps5-linux** leverages a patched HV vulnerabilities to transform your PS5 Phat console running **3.00-6.02 firmwares** into a highly capable Linux PC, unlocking its full hardware potential for desktop use.
 Powered by 8 CPU cores (16 threads) at **3.5 GHz** and a GPU at **2.23 GHz**, it provides enough performance to run Steam games and various emulators with impressive fluidity.

-It supports HDMI 4K60 video and audio output.
-Furthermore, it allows you to utilize an **M.2 SSD** as a dedicated Linux partition, as well as all USB ports on the console.
+Features:

+- HDMI 4K60 video and audio output
+- M.2 SSD as dedicated Linux partition
+- All USB ports usable for peripherals
+- Ethernet port usable via custom Gigabit Ethernet driver

 ![Alt Text](logo.webp)